 - salicylic acid

-Keratosis pilaris is caused by the buildup of keratin in hair follicles.
+Keratosis pilaris happens when keratin builds up in hair follicles.
 Hair follicles are small sacs under the skin from which your hair grows.
-When keratin plugs the sacs, the skin develops bumps that look like tiny whiteheads or goose bumps.
+When keratin plugs the sacs, the skin develops bumps that look like tiny whiteheads or goosebumps.

-The condition tends to become worse in the winter, when your skin is more likely to be dry.
+The condition tends to worsen in the winter when your skin is more likely to be dry.
 Although anyone can get keratosis pilaris, it’s more commonly seen in young children.
-Doctors don’t know what causes the condition, though it tends to run in families.
+Doctors do not know what causes the condition, though it tends to run in families.

-Keratosis pilaris isn’t harmful, but it’s difficult to treat.
 Applying moisturizing cream containing urea or lactic acid several times a day may be beneficial.
-You may be prescribed a medication to exfoliate your skin.
+You may also be prescribed a medication to exfoliate your skin.
 These medications usually contain ingredients such as:

 - salicylic acid